ipriyankalimbad/AI-Trading-Decision-Support-System/README.md

 - This is used for risk management calculations

 ### 3. Run Analysis
-- Click "🚀 Run Complete Analysis" button
+- Click "Run Complete Analysis" button
 - The system will:
   - Calculate all technical indicators
   - Train ML model and make predictions